hurtadosanti/AdvancedLaneDetection/detail_description.md

 # Advanced Lane Finding Project Report

-This report is divided into four(4) sections, 1) Camera Calibration, 2) Pipeline for a single image,
+This document is divided into four(4) sections, 1) Camera Calibration, 2) Pipeline for a single image,
  3) How the pipeline works on a video and 4) Conclusions and future work.

 ## Camera Calibration